mashraf94/Behavioral-Cloning-Project3/writeup_template.md

 My model is a modified replica of the NVIDIA architecture for end-to-end autonomous driving with 5 Convolutional Layers at first, followed by 3 Fully Connected Layers that produces the output layer as the steering angle prediction. (model.py lines 195-271)

-The model includes ELU layers to introduce nonlinearity, and the model's inputs are pre-processed by a Cropping2D layer to crop the images, followed by 2 Keras lambda layers for normalization and resizing. (code line 199-205).
+The model includes ELU layers to introduce nonlinearity, and the model's inputs are pre-processed by a Cropping2D layer to crop the images, followed by 2 Keras lambda layers for normalization and resizing. (model.py 199-205).

 #### 2. Attempts to reduce overfitting in the model